NVIDIA-Merlin/Merlin/examples/PoC/README.md

 # NVIDIA Merlin Example Notebooks

-We created a jupyter notebook example based on different stages of a Recommender Systems to provide an end-to-end example.
-The notebook demonstrate how to use NVTabular, Merlin Models and Merlin Systems for ETL, training, and inference, respectively.
+We created two jupyter notebook examples based on different stages of a Recommender Systems to demonstrate how to deploy a Recommender Systems.
+The notebook demonstrate how to use NVTabular, Merlin Models and Merlin Systems libraries for ETL, training, and inference, respectively.

 ## Structure

 Each example notebook is structured as follows:
 - execute the preprocessing and feature engineering pipeline (ETL) with NVTabular on the GPU
-- train a model with TensorFlow based on the ETL output
+- train a ranking and retrieval model with TensorFlow based on the ETL output
 - perform Inference with the Triton Inference Server using Merlin Systems library.